European shares join global trade war relief rally

-LONDON (Reuters) - European shares joined a global relief rally on Friday after U.S. President Donald Trump fueled hopes among investors that a deal to end a prolonged dispute over trade could be made with his Chinese counterpart Xi Jinping later this month.
+LONDON, Nov 2 (Reuters) - European shares joined a global relief rally on Friday after after U.S. President Donald Trump fueled hopes among investors that a deal to end a prolonged dispute over trade could be made with his Chinese counterpart Xi Jinping later this month.

 The pan-European STOXX 600 rose 1.2 percent by 0827 GMT, hitting its highest since Oct.
 10, although companies and indexes most exposed to trade surged further.